JohnGrime/MolecularUtilities/Programs/README.md

 _Generate the fluctuation spectra for a bilayer membrane from LAMMPS trajectories (using specialized LAMMPS file handling code)._

-This functionality can be useful in determining certain physical properties of a membrane system, for example the compressibility modulus or the bending modulus.
+This functionality can be useful in determining certain physical properties of a membrane system, for example the compressibility modulus or the bending modulus, by performing a 2-D Fourier transform of the membrane interface and generating a spectra of the undulatory motions.

 Running the program with no command line options reveals a brief user guide: